frePPLe/frepple/doc/user-interface/getting-around/changing-password.rst

 * Passwords cannot be entirely numeric.

 * Password cannot be part of a list of commonly used passwords.

-An administrator can use the user administration screen to change passwords as well.

 .. image:: ../_images/change-password.png
    :alt: Change password